fhb/FSR-bed-sensor-Lolin-ESP32-C3/README.md

 # FSR-bed-sensor-Lolin-ESP32-C3
-This project includes everything needed to build a bed occupancy sensor:
+This project includes everything needed to build a bed occupancy sensor inspired by https://community.home-assistant.io/t/fsr-the-best-bed-occupancy-sensor/365795:
 A PCB connecting 2 FSR sensors with 2 RM063 resistors to an Lolin ESP32-C3 pico (pin compatible to Lolin ESP32-C3 mini) and a Case.
 The I2C port on the Lolin ESP32-C3 can be used to connect an optional temperature sensor.
 The Wemos SHT-30 is the easiest option as ready made SH1.0 4Pin cables are available.
 You could also make your own JST-XH to JST-SH1.0 cable (Option 2).
 Everything has been tested and works.
 Make sure the JST-XH plugs are properly plugged in.
 Case for PCB + Lolin ESP32-C3: